BMW Outsells Arch Rival Mercedes-Benz For The Second Year In A Row

 BMW Vs Mercedes: Deep-diving into their sales numbers

 Despite 2022 being a challenging year for the global economy, BMW was still able to overtake (pun not intended) Mercedes-Benz’s sales figures by closing its books at 2,100,692 units sold worldwide.
-This marked a 5.1% reduction from its 2021 numbers.
+However, as mentioned above, this actually marked a 5.1% reduction from its 2021 numbers.

 View this post on Instagram